 Resolving the contradiction between Labour Party’s electorate and the general electorate may prove impossible for the foreseeable future thanks to the unhinged reaction of the parliamentary Labour Party (PLP) to Corbyn’s accidental ascendance.
 Hilary Benn’s criticism of Corbyn that he “is a good and decent man, but he is not a leader” applies even more so to Corbyn’s PLP opponents.
 Good leaders would never plot and scheme to sabotage their party’s Shadow Cabinet, try to keep Corbyn off the ballot in a new leadership contest even though he is the incumbent, talk of splitting the party, or try to bar new members from voting.
 These underhanded tactics did enormous damage to the party as a whole by creating an atmosphere of deep suspicion and mutual contempt between the PLP who are fresh out of fresh ideas and the party rank-and-file desperate for something other than what the PLP is offering, even if that something’s expiration date is in the 1980s.

-By the same token, Corbyn’s catastrophic failures as party over the past year deepened the PLP-membership rift while turning his own prominent supporters in the PLP against him:
+By the same token, Corbyn’s catastrophic failures as party leader over the past year deepened the PLP-membership rift while turning his own prominent supporters in the PLP against him: